paper-engineer/laser-gallery/docs/_pages/instructions.md

 there is a list

 ---
-there's a way to organise this better, too
+there's a way to organise this better, too. do it by onenote headings another day.